BryanKCodes/tp/docs/DeveloperGuide.md

 - Persons are grouped by role.
 - Each role group is sorted by rank (highest to lowest).
 - Teams are formed iteratively by selecting the highest-ranked available person from each role while avoiding champion conflicts.
-- This creates rank-ordered teams where Team 1 contains the highest-ranked person from each role, Team 2 contains the next-highest-ranked person from each role, and so on.
+- This creates rank-ordered teams where Team 1 contains the highest-ranked person from each role, Team 2 contains the next-highest-ranked person from each role, and so on (assuming no champion conflicts prevent this ideal ordering).

 **Step 4.**
 Teams are successfully formed according to role, rank, and champion constraints.